LckyLuciano/plex_playlist_generator/README.md

 ### Authentication Token
 To get your Auth token, browse to an episode in the web UI.
 Click on the `...` video and select `Get Info`.
 In the popup window select `View XML` in the URL there is the `X-Plex-Token=XXXXXXXXXXXXXX`

+### You'll need to edit your TV Library name in the script.